RahulPrasad22/Netflix-Analysis-Dashboard/README.md

 # Netflix-Analysis-Dashboard

+# Objective :
-A Tableau-driven dashboard providing actionable insights into Netflix’s global content distribution, audience ratings, genre trends, and growth patterns to support strategic content and market decisions.
+To understand global content distribution and trends on Netflix to support strategic decisions on content acquisition and market expansion.

+# Data Set Used :